FractalZeroShadow/The-CoRE-Codex/0-CORE/Goedels-Category-Error.md

 Critics of Gödelian ontology assert:

 "Gödel's Incompleteness Theorems apply only to formal axiomatic systems capable of expressing Peano arithmetic.
-Extending these results to 'reality', 'consciousness', or 'Theories of Everything' is a category error.
+Extending these results to 'reality,' 'consciousness,' or 'Theories of Everything' is a category error.
 You are applying a mathematical result outside its domain of validity."

 ### 1.2 The Surface Plausibility